x71c9/uranio/README.md

 ![uranio logo](./img/uranio_logo_1440x220.png)

-Uranio is the lightest Typescript Object Document Mapper (ODM) for MongoDB, Object Relational Mapping (ORM) for MySQL and PostgreSQL, and DynamoDB.\
+Uranio is the lightest Typescript Object Document Mapper (ODM) for MongoDB, and Object Relational Mapping (ORM) for MySQL and PostgreSQL.\
 It creates a client for querying collections/tables in a database by just parsing the types in a repository.